rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 Through the SSH tunnel, the transfer is encrypted when transmitted over a network connection.

 Refer to the *Passwordless login* section for further information on SSH and SSH-keys.
 This feature cannot be disabled.

-### Aborting Tasks

-Please be cognizant that this is an external task not under the control of RsyncUI.
-It executes the command-line tool `rsync`.
-RsyncUI monitors the task for progress and termination.

-The user has the authority to abort a task at any juncture.
-Please permit the abort to complete and execute any necessary cleanup operations before initiating a new task.
-This process may take a few seconds.
-If not, RsyncUI may become unresponsive.